+Prioritize and Focus

-- Prioritize and Focus: Identify the most critical tenant protection issues in your municipality and prioritize your efforts accordingly.
-By focusing on key areas of concern, you can allocate your limited resources more effectively. - Collaboration and Partnerships: Forge partnerships with local organizations, nonprofits, and community groups that share a common interest in tenant protections.
+Identify the most critical tenant protection issues in your municipality and prioritize your efforts accordingly.
+By focusing on key areas of concern, you can allocate your limited resources more effectively.

+Collaboration and Partnerships

+Forge partnerships with local organizations, nonprofits, and community groups that share a common interest in tenant protections.
 Collaborative efforts can leverage additional resources, expertise, and networks.
-Pooling resources and sharing responsibilities can help achieve more with limited budgets. - Grant Funding: Research and apply for grants that specifically support tenant protection initiatives.
+Pooling resources and sharing responsibilities can help achieve more with limited budgets.

+Grant Funding

+Research and apply for grants that specifically support tenant protection initiatives.
 Many government agencies, foundations, and organizations offer grants for community development, housing, and tenant rights.
 Look for funding opportunities that align with your goals and explore creative solutions to fund your initiatives.
-Examples include federal rent relief funding and philanthropic support for tenant protections efforts. - Volunteer Engagement: Tap into the power of volunteers from within the community.
+Examples include federal rent relief funding and philanthropic support for tenant protections efforts.

+Volunteer Engagement

+Tap into the power of volunteers from within the community.
 Recruit and train volunteers to assist with outreach, education, event coordination, and administrative tasks.
-Volunteers can significantly expand your capacity and help accomplish more without requiring a substantial financial investment. - Creative Use of Technology: Utilize affordable or free online platforms and tools to enhance your outreach and engagement efforts.
-Social media platforms, email newsletters, and community forums can help disseminate information, gather feedback, and connect with community members.
-Virtual meetings and webinars can reduce costs associated with venue rentals and travel. - Leveraging Local Expertise: Identify local professionals or experts who are willing to donate their time and knowledge to support your tenant protection efforts.
-This could include lawyers, housing experts, or community leaders who have experience in advocating for tenants' rights.
-Their expertise can help strengthen your initiatives.

-- Publicity and Media Engagement: Engage with local media outlets to amplify your message and raise awareness about tenant protections.
-Write op-eds or press releases, organize press conferences, and proactively reach out to journalists who cover housing or community issues.
-Generating media coverage can help mobilize community support and apply pressure to policymakers. - Grassroots Advocacy: Encourage community members to get involved in advocating for tenant protections.
-Educate tenants about their rights and provide them with tools and resources to engage with decision-makers.
-Grassroots movements and collective action can have a significant impact even with limited resources. - Strategic Alliances: Build alliances with other organizations or movements that align with your goals, such as affordable housing advocates, social justice groups, or anti-poverty initiatives.
-By joining forces, you can amplify your voice, share resources, and create a broader impact.

-Utilizing Social Media to Promote Tenant Protections
+Volunteers can significantly expand your capacity and help accomplish more without requiring a substantial financial investment.

+Creative Use of Technology

+Tap into the power of volunteers from within the community.
+Recruit and train volunteers to assist with outreach, education, event coordination, and administrative tasks.
+Volunteers can significantly expand your capacity and help accomplish more without requiring a substantial financial investment.

+USING SOCIAL MEDIA TO PROMOTE TENANT PROTECTIONS

-In the era of digital connectivity-exacerbated by a global pandemic-social media has become a powerful tool for disseminating information to the public.
+In the era of digital connectivity - exacerbated by a global pandemic - social media has become a powerful tool for disseminating information to the public.
 During the COVID-19 pandemic, tenants received instant and regular updates on evolving tenant protections via DCBA's social media platforms.
 These updates helped tenants stay informed about new policies, rent relief programs, eviction moratorium guidelines, and other available resources.
 Post-pandemic, DCBA maintains an ongoing presence on various social media platforms to provide critical updates on pertinent current events.
 To ensure inclusion of tenants from diverse communities, infographics are often posted in multiple languages.

 By leveraging the power of social media, you can proactively promote accurate information, vital resources, and support for tenants in your community.

 Below are examples of tenant protection infographics regularly shared by DCBA on their Twitter and Instagram pages throughout the pandemic from 2020 to 2022.